A complex society

 Having a pseudopenis is costly to female spotted hyenas.
-In young, first-time breeding females, it is rather common that the first twin sibling is a stillbirth because the pseudopenis lacks elasticity.
-According to evolutionary theory, a structure with such high fitness costs should be selected against unless it has benefits that outweigh the costs.
+In young, first-time breeding females, the first twin sibling sometimes is a stillbirth because the pseudopenis lacks elasticity.
+According to evolutionary theory, a structure with such fitness costs should be selected against unless it has benefits that outweigh the costs.
 More about the benefits of having a pseudopenis >

 Hyena mothers are devoted to their cubs.
-Before they give birth, hyena mothers look for a birth den that is separate from the communal den of the clan and that has only one single, narrow entry.
-After giving birth, the mothers stay at the den for about two weeks to build a strong bond with their offspring.
+Before they give birth, hyena mothers look for a birth den that is separate from the clan’s communal den and that has only one single, narrow entry.
+After giving birth, the mothers stay at the den for about two weeks to build a strong bond with their offspring and recognise each others ‘voices’.
 After these two weeks, they carry their cubs to the communal den to socially integrate them into the clan.
 Cubs weigh about 1.5 kg (3.3 lbs) at birth and grow very fast because they are nursed with milk that has the highest protein and one of the highest energy and fat contents of all land-living carnivores.
-Hyena mothers can nurse their cubs until they are 24 months old!
-This is a huge energetic investment for a female, especially when you consider that fathers do not provide care to their offspring.
+Hyena mothers nurse their cubs for an average of 15 months!
+This is a huge energetic investment, especially when considering that fathers do not provide any care to the offspring.

 The following video shows a mother and her four-week-old cub:

 Spotted hyenas are skilled and powerful hunters that can kill a wide variety of prey.
-In the Ngorongoro Crater, hyenas prefer wildebeests and buffalo calves, medium-sized herbivores weighing between 50 and 180 kg.
+In the Ngorongoro Crater, their preferred prey are wildebeests and buffalo calves, medium-sized herbivores weighing between 50 and 180 kg.
 Experienced hyenas can take down prey as large as adult zebras on their own but they usually hunt wildebeests, zebras and buffaloes in groups of 2 to 30.